Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Conclusion and Limitation

-In this work, we introduce BridgePolicy, a novel generative policy learning paradigm that directly embeds the observations in the diffusion SDE trajectory via a diffusion bridge formulation rather than merely treating them as high-level conditions in the denoising network like conventional generative policies.
+In this work, we present BridgePolicy, a novel generative policy learning paradigm that directly embeds the observations in the diffusion SDE trajectory via a diffusion bridge formulation rather than purely treating them as high-level conditions in the denoising network like conventional generative policies.
 This observation-informed SDE enables the sampling to start from a rich and meaningful prior, allowing the policy to more effectively exploit observations, leading to more precise and reliable control.
+BridgePolicy not only outperform the SOTA generative policies, but also extend the application of diffusion bridge to multi-modal and heterogeneous distribution matching.
 Extensive experiments on simulation and real-world tasks demonstrate its superiority over the current generative policy.
-The design choices for the distribution aligner and the way of modality fusion, while effective in our experiments, represent one point in a broader design space.
-We see great potential in further refining these components, and future work will focus on exploring alternative architectures for even more robust distribution alignment and seamless modality integration.
-In the end, we hope our method helps pave the way towards further research and applications of the diffusion bridge and visuomotor policy learning.
+Though BridgePolicy outperforms the SOTA generative policies, its sampling remains constrained by its SDE formulation, which limits the possibility of applying distillation methods that would enable one‑step generation.